tschmutzer/kmasker/README.md

 Check a set of gRNAs for their specificity in CRISPR/cas application.
 As a result for each given gRNA a score is calculated reflecting its target specififity.

+#### COMPARATIVE

+Kmasker --run --compare --fasta query.fasta --kindex At1 Hv1

+Perform a comparative study using multiple kindex.
+Kmasker will search for differences between both applied kindex.

 ## [EXPLORE]:

-The explore module provides additional functionality for downstream analysisi e.g. vizualisations or annotation.
+The explore module provides additional functionality for downstream analysis e.g. vizualisations or annotation.

 #### EXPLORE - VISUALISATION